-As Michigan shakes off the Great Recession, we take a look at eight companies destined to play a growing role in Northern Michigan’s 21st-century economy.
+Northern Michigan companies play a key role in creating both good Northern Michigan jobs and an entrepreneurial environment where innovation and creativity lead.
+We take a look at eight Northern Michigan companies destined to play a growing role in Northern Michigan’s 21st-century economy.

 Internet companies are famous for achieving a big presence without a big employee footprint, and such is the case with CloudAccess.net.
 The company currently employs 35 people, about 15 in Northern Michigan and others in Poland and India.
 The company’s main data center is in Michigan, but the firm also maintains servers and data centers at strategic spots around the world.

 In Northern Michigan, CloudAccess.net recently purchased a former middle school near Cheboygan as a support center and staffed it with five new hires.
 The company also sees value in partnering with regional colleges, and invited North Central Michigan College to set up courses for a number of degree paths in part of the building.
 Looking forward, CFO Hague sees striking the delicate balance of hiring enough to meet demand and keeping clients well served while not outpacing the rate of revenue growth.

 Summer Hency, Billing Accounts Manager (Hired: June 2012)